How to Restore Data from a Seed

 You will only really need to view this in the case of a missed backup, as this log will tell you when the next backup will run.
 To view the scheduler log, open file explorer and go to the C drive, open Users and select the user account that the ...

-• How to Restore to the Original Location - SAFE Backup
+• How to un-save your password to the backup client – SAFE Backup